We believe that socialization

 We believe that socialization is the key for happiness of children.
 In a social bubble setting, a family chooses three or four other families and everyone decides to come together thereby giving children an opportunity to socialize in the presence of a trusted adult.
 All the precautions are strictly adhered to by the bubble members.
 Children benefit from peer-peer and they enjoy moving within these bubbles simply because the chain reaction of “feel good feeling” makes children feel happy to see each other happy

-Teacher@Home: 14 months – 6 years
+Teacher@Home: 2 years – 6 years

-Caregiver@Home: 6 months – 6 years
+Nanny@Home: 6 months – 6 years

-Both the programs are available in 2 formats – 1 on 1 learning and learning through the Social Bubble concept (recommended).
+All programs are available in 2 formats – 1 on 1 learning and learning through the Social Bubble concept (recommended).

 In case of 1 on 1 learning, the ratio will be 1:1

-We will be sharing the materials required for the coming week, along with the weekly plans every Saturday, on your registered email ID
+We will be sharing the materials required for the coming week, along with the weekly plans every Saturday, on your registered email ID.

 All the data is secure and Digital IP protection is provided with watermark through back-end integration with block chain encoding.
 Neither the teacher nor the parent can use our curriculum content/framework outside the system.
 The child and parent details shared with us will not be shared with the third party and reside only with us.
 Email id of the parent will be shared only to get logins created.
 It will not be used for any other purpose.

 No, in this case it would be disrespecting the staff emotions.
 We will ensure the KLAY staff takes necessary precautions and measures on the personal hygiene.
 We need to trust and respect their emotions as well.
 Please refer to the scope of work document for more details.